10sr/dowwner/README.md

 ### StyleSheet

 You can create and edit `style.css` from `.list` page.
-Additionally, you can create `common.css` in the root directory. `common.css` is used for all pages, whereas `style.css`s are different for each directory.
+Additionally, you can create `common.css` in the root directory. `common.css` is same for all directories, whereas `style.css`s are different for each directory.
 You cannot create or edit `common.css` from the web interface.

 Commandline Options